Khoshimjonov/SalahTimes/README.md

   - **Prayer Times Depend on Settings**: Customize the app to get the correct times.
   - **Compare with Nearby Mosques**: Always compare the prayer times shown by the app with the times of nearby mosques.

 Salah Times is a Java Swing application that provides prayer times based on the user's location.
 It features a text widget with a transparent background, making it customizable and convenient for users.
-The app fetches prayer times from api.aladhan.com/v1/timings and uses nominatim.openstreetmap.org for obtaining latitude and longitude.

 ## Features